We're on a mission

 To create an inclusive network of trad climbers

-Whether you’re a complete beginner or a professional instructor, we want to weave a strong, supportive community of female trad climbers.
-Coming to Women's Trad Festival from all over the UK and beyond, climbers can meet like-minded people, find new climbing partners and share stories.
-We hope that everyone leaves feeling inspired - whether in their personal climbing, or with the ambition to follow a new career path in the outdoors.
+Whether you’re a complete beginner or a professional instructor, we want to foster a strong, supportive and widely inclusive community of trad climbers.
+We welcome everyone with open arms but are focused on and led predominantly by women, other marginalised genders and lgbtq+ folk.
+Coming to our festival from all over the UK and beyond, climbers can meet like-minded people, find new climbing partners and share stories.
+We hope that everyone leaves feeling inspired- whether in their personal climbing, or with the ambition to follow a new career path in the outdoor.

 It is being increasingly understood that being active outdoors has a positive effect on mental wellbeing.
 Often we feel this instinctively.
 Many of the answers to our question ‘why do you climb’ in 2018 centred around mental health.
 It seemed it was a way for many to be present, find focus, to leave the stresses of day-to-day life behind, to be happy in the moment, in nature, often with friends.

 In fact, one of the WTF team, Hetty Key of Women in Adventure, released ground-breaking research on mental wellbeing in the outdoors.

 We all recognise and deeply value the power of the outdoors and are increasingly committed to use this event as a way of increasing awareness, as well as hopefully being a part of a bigger movement to increase mental wellbeing.